 Q: I have no idea how much to contribute – what is the suggested donation level?

-A: The difference between cost of education and tuition charged is $740 per student.
-A suggested monthly pledge of $74 from September through June will "bridge" the gap.
+A: The difference between cost of education and tuition charged is $894 per student.
 It is our hope that all stakeholders in the success of Seton Catholic School prayerfully discern a meaningful amount to donate.

 We hope that Seton families will choose to make their children's school their philanthropic priority.